 Roger Williams came to the New World in 1631 with much the same hopes as the first Pilgrim Separatists.
-His heart's desire was to see a pure church raised up, with no ties to the Church of England and its corruption, compromise, and oppression.
+In William Bradford's moving words, the Pilgrims desired to see "the churches of God revert to their ancient purity and recover their primitive order, liberty, and beauty."
+14 On his part, Williams desired to see a pure church raised up, one with no ties to the Church of England and its corruption, compromise, and oppression.
 Ironically that desire is what led to his banishment from the Massachusetts Bay Colony at the end of 1635.
-His outspoken zeal for "soul liberty" proved too radical for the Puritan leaders of the colony, who had brought with them the same spirit of religious intolerance from which they had fled.
+His outspoken zeal for "soul liberty" proved too radical for the Puritan leaders of the colony.
+They had brought with them the same spirit of religious intolerance from which they had fled.

 Slipping away just before his arrest, Roger Williams fled into the wilderness and found refuge among the Indians.
-In later writings, Williams recalls how he was "denied the common air to breathe... and almost without mercy and human compassion, exposed to winter miseries in a howling wilderness [for fourteen weeks] not knowing what bread or bed did mean."
-During this time, whatever shelter he found was in the dingy, smoky lodges of the Indians.
+In later writings, Williams recalls how "denied the he was common air to breathe... and almost without mercy and human compassion, exposed to winter miseries in a howling wilderness [for fourteen weeks] not knowing what bread or bed did mean."
+During these bitterly cold winter months, whatever shelter he found was in the dingy, smoky lodges of the Indians.
 Their hospitality to him in his time of need was something he sought to repay with kindness all the rest of his life.